evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 -   `source_dir`: the directory to archive/compress.
 -   `include`: a list of filename [blobs](https://golang.org/pkg/path/filepath/#Match) to include from the source directory.
-If not specified, all files will be included by default from the target directory.
+If not specified, the entire source directory will be included in the archive.
 -   `exclude_files`: a list of filename
     [blobs](https://golang.org/pkg/path/filepath/#Match) to exclude from the
     source directory.